ravedappeport/dlrappeport/personal-site/content/posts/hedonometer.md

 draft: false
 plotly: true
 description: "An attempt to create a simplified version of the University of Vermont's Hedonometer and see what we can do with it"
+summary: "An attempt to create a simplified version of the University of Vermont's Hedonometer and see what we can do with it"
 tags: ["trump", "twitter","hedonometer","sentiment analysis"]
 categories: ["data science"]
 ---